 On to Galway

 We reached Galway late in the afternoon and were greeted by torrential rain and street flooding.
-We managed to find and get to our apartment, located on Eyre Square, a lovely green space in the very heart of town.
+We managed to find and get to our apartment, located on Eyre Square, a lovely green space right in the heart of town.
 The rain continued throughout the evening.
 Oddly, however, it was not accompanied by thunder or lightning.
 I had frozen a generous amount of our Chinese take-out leftovers from the night before and taken it with us in the car so, rather than go out, we reheated the Chinese leftovers and opened a bottle of wine and that was supper.

 The rain abated overnight, but the outside streets were noisy.
 Around midnight there were two men right below our window arguing loudly about something and later a group of students or maybe a hen (bachelorette) party serenaded the city after closing down the pubs.

 We were startled awake early the next morning to the sound of a fire alarm in our building.
 This is never a welcome sound but is even less so if you are sleeping on the third floor of an old and rundown building.
-We made our way out of our apartment and into the hall and the French family next door told us that there was no fire but that leaking water in their unit had shorted something out and set off the alarm.
+We made our way out of our apartment and into the hall.
+The French family next door told us that there was no fire but that leaking water in their unit had shorted something out and set off the alarm.
 I went back into our apartment and got out earplugs, then went downstairs.
 It was raining furiously outside, so the option of walking across the street to the Starbucks had limited appeal.
 We waited about 45 minutes and, finally, someone came to disable the fire alarm.
 We returned to our apartment to find water coming in through the light fixtures in the ceiling, literally raining in our apartment.
 Eventually, we were told that the ‘leaks had been fixed’ which we took to mean that a few buckets had been strategically placed in the attic.
 The morning was pretty much ruined, however.
 We had registered for a 10:00 class on making scones and brown bread through Airbnb but we couldn’t really get ready to go because of the chaos, and the Airbnb host taking our towels to clean up water eliminated the possibility of a shower.
 For the rest of the morning we could hear fire alarms going off in buildings all over town.
-In Ireland, they don’t get the kind of rain we do in Louisiana or Georgia.
+In Ireland, they don’t often get the kind of rain we do in Louisiana or Georgia.

 Meanwhile, back to the scones and brown bread class